philthompson/blog/gen/static/linux-notes.md

 This is a "cheat sheet" style collection of bash and other snippets, mainly for myself to refer to.

-## General / Local System Administrator
+## General / Local System Administration

 #### restart ubuntu menu to get clock to appear